Recent Post

 First Law: Whenever any change in magnetic flux takes place in a closed coil, emf is temporarily induced across the circuit.
 Induced emf or current flow last, as long as the magnetic flux is changed.
 The direction in which the current flows with the increasing of magnetic flux is exactly opposite to the direction of the current flow with decreasing magnetic flux.

-Second Law: Magnetic of induced electromotive force of a closed circuit is inversely proportional to the negative value of the rate of change of magnetic flux across the circuit.
+Second Law: Magnetic of the induced electromotive force of a closed circuit is inversely proportional to the negative value of the rate of change of magnetic flux across the circuit.

 Lenz's Law